 Other reassessment reasons

 We may also reassess duty you've paid us if one of the following events occur.

 - is inadvertently damaged or destroyed before having legal effect

 - is rendered unfit for its intended purpose because of an error in it before having legal effect

 - has no legal effect but, on having legal effect, would have an unintended effect (because of a mistake in it) that would result in duty being imposed.

-- For a transfer, the transferor is not and doesn’t have a right to become the owner of the property in the document.
+- The transferor is not and doesn’t have a right to become the owner of the property in the document.

-- For a gift, the gift is not accepted by the person receiving it (e.g. a son refuses the gift of a home from his parents).
+- The gift is not accepted by the person receiving it (e.g. a son refuses the gift of a home from his parents).